kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 - Network: Publicly-accessible IP address.
 - Operating system: Linux AMD64 architecture.

-If you also plan to use the node as an API server for Pact calls or for mining, exchange integration, or accessing indexed data, you should verify that your computer meets the following minimum recommended hardware requirements:
+If you also plan to use the node for mining, to submit transactions, or to query blockchain data, you should verify that your computer meets the following minimum recommended hardware requirements:

 - Four (4) CPU cores.
 - Eight (8) GB of RAM.